 To understand, to know, to see, and to be close to her mother.

 This could and should have been a mini-series.
-1 1/2 hours is simply not enough time to do justice to Henrietta’s legacy.
-While the book brought to light the injustices, both ethical and social, suffered by Henrietta herself, this film left that out to tell a thinly layered story of how the history of the HeLa cell line was swept under the rug and how the Lacks family was kept in the dark.
+1 1/2 hours is just not enough time to do justice to Henrietta’s legacy.
+While the book brought to light the injustices, both ethical and social, suffered by Henrietta, this film left that out to tell a thinly layered story of how the history of the HeLa cell line was swept under the rug and how the Lacks family was kept in the dark.

 If you want to learn the truth behind the HeLa story and understand Henrietta’s life and journey dealing with cervical cancer, do yourself a favor and read the book.
 Hopefully, this film will pique the curiosity of its viewers to pick up ‘The immortal life of Henrietta Lacks.”
 It is a book everyone should have on their shelves, and there’s still plenty to gain from it especially after having watched the movie.